 Ishimbaysky District, Municipal district in southern Bashkortostan, Russia

-The district was established as an administrative unit in 1930 during the Bashkir Autonomous Soviet Socialist Republic period.
-Its creation was part of broader territorial reorganization efforts across the region during that era.
+The district was set up in 1930 as an administrative unit during the Bashkir Autonomous Soviet Socialist Republic period.
+This was part of a broader reorganization of territories carried out across the Soviet Union at that time.

 The community of curious travelers